 For years, locals have flocked to the surf and rocks of Rudee Inlet to catch flounder, spot, croaker, and more.
-Or find a less crowded spot away from the boardwalk and check out First Landing State Park's fishing scene.
-First Landing offers great fishing opportunities right off the Atlantic Ocean and Chesapeake Bay.
+Or find a less crowded place away from the boardwalk and check out First Landing State Park’s fishing scene.
+First Landing offers excellent fishing opportunities right off the Atlantic Ocean and the Chesapeake Bay.

 Looking for a less crowded fishing hole, check out some of Virginia Beach’s lakes and rivers!
 Go fishing on Lake Windsor at Mt.
 Trashmore, or check out the Lynnhaven River at Pleasure House Point Natural Area near the Lesner bridge.

 Most local fishing spots require a fishing license, so be sure to have it handy and follow regulations!

 Try a fishing charter if you’re looking to be out on the open water or looking for a bigger catch!
 Charters are available for water excursions that take guests out for a little deep-water fishing.
 If you’re looking to go out with a group, most offer private charters.
 Common catch includes Tautog, Triggerfish, Seabass, Cobia, Mahi Mahi, etc. There are many charter fishing boats in Virginia Beach – whether you’re new to deep sea fishing or are an old pro, you’re sure to have a blast off the shores of Coastal Virginia!